1974 United States Senate election in Illinois

 The 1974 United States Senate election in Illinois took place on November 5, 1974.
-Incumbent Democratic U.S. Senator Adlai Stevenson III, who was first elected in a special election in 1970, was re-elected to a full term in office, defeating Republican George Burditt by a large margin of nearly 800,000 votes.
+Incumbent Democratic U.S. Senator Adlai Stevenson III, who was first elected in a special election in 1970, was re-elected to a full term in office, defeating Republican George Burditt by a landslide margin of 62% to 37%.

-Election information
+Background

 The primaries (held March 19) and general elections coincided with those for House and those for state offices.

-Turnout

 Turnout in the primary elections was 24.88%, with a total of 1,502,852 votes cast.
 Turnout during the general election was 49.35%, with 2,914,666 votes cast.